 However, the differences in sound effectiveness largely depend on one factor — you.
 Every person likes a different type and level of background noise.
 Humans are wildly diverse — brain variability determines whether or not a specific method will work for you.
 These variations open the door to a world of sound experimentation.
 Try different kinds and discover what works for you.

-General Tips for Background Noise
+Tips for Background Noise at Work

 Location matters when you’re trying to improve your focus.
 Working in an open-plan office, for example, subjects you to countless distractions from whirring office equipment and talking colleagues.
 The human ear is naturally tuned to pick up on speech intonations.
 High-pitched tones or sudden laughter abruptly pull your attention away from your task, making it hard to refocus.